-A landmark collection of original works charting the history of climate change by the world’s greatest writers, scientists and activists – from Aristotle to Attenborough.
+A landmark collection of over 800 original works charting the history of climate change by the world’s greatest writers, scientists and activists – from Aristotle to Attenborough.

 The slow realization of the most urgent crisis facing humanity

-Presented on the eve of the 2021 United Nations Climate Change Conference, One Hundred Seconds to Midnight is an unparalleled assemblage of original books, maps, manuscripts, photographs, ephemera, and art chronicling the long history of climate change and environmentalism.
+Presented on the eve of the 2021 United Nations Climate Change Conference, Peter Harrington is pleased to offer for sale One Hundred Seconds to Midnight; an unparalleled assemblage of original books, maps, manuscripts, photographs, ephemera, and art chronicling the long history of climate change and environmentalism.

 In 2015 the World Health Organization declared climate change “the greatest threat to global health in the twenty-first century”.
 This collection traces the long journey that has brought us to our current, pivotal moment.